 Detta stycke finns inte på svenska, därför visas den engelska versionen.

-Sofia Cele is a senior lecturer and associate professor (docent).
+Sofia Cele is a senior lecturer & associate professor (docent).
 Her research is within critical urban and cultural geography.
-Particular interests are: identity processes; creativity and place theory; art making; vernacular landscapes; everyday politics; children’s geographies, urban planning; gardening; the urban green and non-human geographies; experimental qualitative methods; and creative writing.
+Particular interests are: identity processes; creativity and place theory; art making; vernacular landscapes; everyday politics; children’s geographies, planning; gardening; the urban green & non-human geographies; experimental qualitative methods; & creative writing.

 Akademiska meriter: FD